 The MOI of AIMLInferenceFunction or the MOI of the IOC inheriting from the AIMLInferenceFunction IOC contains one or more MOI(s) of MLModel.

-NOTE: The IOCs representing the functions/functionalities (Note) that use the AI/ML inference function include MDAFunction, AnLFFunction, DMROFunction, DLBOFunction, and DESManagementFunction.
+NOTE: The IOCs representing the functions/functionalities (Note) that use the AI/ML inference function include MDAFunction, AnLFFunction, DMROFunction, DLBOFunction, LMFFunction, and DESManagementFunction.

 The AIMLInferenceFunction MOI may be contained by either a SubNetwork MOI, a ManagedElement MOI, or an MOI of ManagedFunction’s subclass, and it is allowed for an MnS producer to support multiple AIMLInferenceFunction MOIs contained in different superordinated MOIs among SubNetwork, ManagedElement and the ManagedFunction’s subclass.